STaR-Bets: Sequential Target-Recalculating Bets for Tighter Confidence Intervals: Testing and Confidence Intervals by Betting

-Theorem~\ref{thm:test_by_bet} provides a scheme on how to construct confidence intervals, by testing all the possible values $m$ of the expectation of the random variable.
-However, such approach would require us to test a continuum of hypotheses.
-So, there are two standard ways to proceed: \begin{enumerate} \item \textbf{Root finding:} If the function $m \mapsto W_n^m$ has a simple structure (e.g., quasi-convex), then the set of non-rejected mean candidates form an interval and we can easily find its end points by numerical methods, or even in a closed form. \item \textbf{Discretization:} Discretize the interval $[0,1]$ into $G$ grid points $m_1 < m_2 < \dots < m_G$.
+Theorem~\ref{thm:test_by_bet} provides a scheme on how to construct confidence intervals by testing all the possible values $m$ of the expectation of the random variable.
+Such an approach would require us to test a continuum of hypotheses which is impossible in general.
+There are two standard ways to proceed: \begin{enumerate} \item \textbf{Root finding:} If the function $m \mapsto W_n^m$ has a simple structure (e.g., quasi-convex), then the set of non-rejected mean candidates form an interval and we can easily find its end points by numerical methods, or even in a closed form. \item \textbf{Discretization:} Discretize the interval $[0,1]$ into $G$ grid points $m_1 < m_2 < \dots < m_G$.
 Use the same betting strategies for all $m$ in $m_i \leq m \leq m_{i+1}$ and all $1\leq i\leq G-1$.
-In this case, the function $m \mapsto W_n^m$ is monotonous in between the grid points, and so evaluating $m \mapsto W_i^m$ only at grid-points provide sufficient information for the construction of the confidence interval. \end{enumerate}
+In this case, the function $m \mapsto W_n^m$ is monotonic in between the grid points, and so evaluating $m \mapsto W_i^m$ only at grid-points provide sufficient information for the construction of the confidence interval.
+We adopt this approach. \end{enumerate}